 Thrive Themes are still relatively young with around 14,000+ members, but they’re growing very fast.

-If its conversions you’re after then go for Thrive, you get a lot more than just themes.
+If its conversions you’re after then go for Thrive, you get a lot more than just themes by the way.

-If you’re looking for a more refined professional look and feel to your website or personal brand business, then go with Genesis and a child theme of your choice.
+If you’re looking for a more minimal and professional look and feel of your website or personal brand business, then go with Genesis and a child theme of your choice.